denten-books/plain-text/1-metaphor.md

-closer to the trajectory of growing immediacy: witness the "no interface" movement in graphic design and its continuing promise of ever more direct interaction. *No Interface*, *Don't Make me Think*, and *Hooked: How to Build Habit-Forming Products* are some of best written and best selling titles advancing this argument [@krug_dont_2014; @eyal_hooked:_2014;
+closer to the trajectory of growing immediacy: witness the "no interface" movement in graphic design and its continuing promise of ever more direct interaction. *No Interface*, *Don't Make me Think*, and *Hooked: How to Build Habit-Forming Products* are some of the best selling titles advancing this argument [@krug_dont_2014; @eyal_hooked:_2014; @krishna_best_2015].
-@krishna_best_2015].
 Military applications aside, we must prepare for a future in affective, mystical arts, the ultimate loss of references and resemblances, where works of art are to be experienced emotively past the senses: literature without language or representation, painting beyond media, asemiosis---messages lacking a sign.

 However futuristic such possibilities may seem to us today, we should not lose sight of the mediated nature of human-computer interaction in all of its